 If you want to build serverless applications in Ruby, you can go for Jets.
-It is a serverless framework that allows you to easily create apps in Ruby and deploy them, seamlessly gluing together with AWS services.
-Thus, it features all the necessary tooling to deploy applications using AWS Lambda.
+It is one of the best serverless frameworks that allows you to easily create apps in Ruby and deploy them, seamlessly gluing together with AWS services.
+Thus, it features all the necessary tooling to deploy applications using AWS Lambda framework.

 Developers can write the code in Ruby, and Jets turns it into Lambda functions and Amazon API Gateway resources.
 Thus, you can build various architecture patterns with Jets, including web API applications, event-driven apps or IoT architecture, and more.

 - Support for writing separate functions that you can use to join together different AWS resources and services

 An advanced and sophisticated framework, Architect is a robust framework for building fast, modern, and scalable cloud-native apps.
 It allows developers to define when to use serverless architecture concisely with low code, zero ceremonies, and clear and terse config.
 Thus, they can focus on just business logic.
 Moreover, you pay only for services while in use, on-demand, or it scales to zero.

 From the creators of begin.com, it features everything you need to build massively scalable serverless applications.
 In the words of one of its creators, Brian LeRoux, Architect is designed for building dynamic database-backed web applications.
 Technically, it is a higher-level wrapper for AWS SAM.
 So anything you can do with SAM, you can do in Architect.
 But the framework is particularly good at web apps.